davidan1981/repia/README.md

     end

-This will allow all controllers in the project to inherit from `Repia::BaseController`, which gracefully handles all errors using pre-defined HTTP errors.
+This will allow all controllers in the project to inherit from `Repia::BaseController`, which gracefully handles all _code_ errors using pre-defined HTTP errors.

 Next, update all models that need UUID as a primary identifier: